IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 The data transfer connection must either be on the same subnet as the source data, or be directly connected to the server.

-IP settings can be viewed/managed from the LCD screen after the device is powered on (see the IP address configuration section below).
+IP settings can be viewed/managed from the LCD screen after the device is powered on (see the IP address configuration section).

 >*Note** - It is NOT required to configure/use both ports if one can be reached through a web browser.